Last Updated on

-Why I love it: This cocktail tastes phenomenal and is just a simple mix of only three ingredients that (I’m guessing) most of us always have in the house: gin, lemon and honey.
+This Bee’s Knees cocktail tastes phenomenal and is just a simple mix of only three ingredients that (I’m guessing) most of us always have in the house: gin, lemon and honey.
+It’s intensely sweet, sour and juniper berry/piney.
+A wonderful spring and summer drink!

 Meet my new favorite gin cocktail, the Bee’s Knees.
-I was introduced to it during a super fun distillery tour Dan and I went on a few weeks ago.
-(At the Dancing Pines Distillery in Loveland.
+I was introduced to it during a fun distillery tour we went on a few weeks ago.
+(At the Dancing Pines Distillery in Loveland, CO.
 It’s a wonderful place, if you ever get the chance I highly recommend you visit).

 We love to go on distillery tours, it’s always so inspiring to see and feel the love and passion that goes into these operations.
 And, of course, it’s equally fun to taste the product.
 After the tour we sat outside in the sun and enjoyed a Bee’s Knees cocktail and loved it.
 It’s a mix of gin, fresh lemon juice and honey that tastes sweet, sour, ginny and incredibly fresh, intense, pure and natural.
 Nothing against gin and tonics, I certainly like them too, but lemon juice and honey have a definite edge over the taste of quinine.